 It’s been 100 days since demonetisation and the stock markets have emerged largely unscathed.
 The benchmark Sensex and Nifty and the broad-based BSE 500 indices are all currently three per cent above their November 8, 2016, close, when the government decided to recall the old Rs 500 and Rs 1,000 notes, which comprised 86 per cent of the currency in circulation.

 On the global front, the declining US dollar against major currencies has improved the risk appetite and stemmed, if not reversed, the capital outflows from emerging markets such as India.

+In November and December, nearly $10 billion had moved out of the Indian debt and equity markets.
 Since January around $1 billion of it has come back as the dollar has depreciated two per cent against the rupee.
 Notably, buying by mutual funds (MFs) has been another important factor in market stability.
 In fact, fund managers were seen stepping up their buying after demonetisation as stocks were headed southwards.
 Robust MF investments of nearly Rs 27,000 crore since November 8 have proved to be a counter-force to foreign institutional investor outflows and one of the main reasons for market stability.

 Another crucial factor in the market rebound, say experts, is the positive earnings surprise in the December quarter.
 The Street was expecting corporate earnings to suffer due to demonetisation.
 However, most companies surprised by surpassing analysts’ expectations.

 “The impact of demonetisation is clearly visible in consumer stocks such as staples and discretionary consumption in terms of weaker volumes but the silver lining is that it is not worse than expected,” says Ravi Muthukrishnan, co-head of research at